 Since its inception in 1921, the Council on Foreign Relations (CFR) has represented the elite who’s who in America, with a membership that constitutes U.S. presidents, ambassadors, secretaries of state, Wall Street investors, international bankers, foundation executives, think-tank executives, lobbyist lawyers, Pentagon officials, media owners, senators, university presidents, Supreme Court judges, and corporate entrepreneurs.
 In their own words, they are “the privileged and preeminent nongovernmental impresario of America’s pageant to find its place in the world.”

 The CFR vision for America’s place in the world is market domination.
 Throughout its history, the CFR has played a major role in shaping foreign policy to benefit American markets.
-At the end of World War, members of the CFR, including David Rockefeller, presented the idea for reconstruction of Europe that would become the Marshall Plan.
+At the end of the Second World War, members of the CFR, including David Rockefeller, presented the idea for reconstruction of Europe that would become the Marshall Plan.
 It sought to benefit U.S. corporations directly.
 Carroll Quigley, professor of history at Georgetown University, stated that the CFR “believes national boundaries should be obliterated and one-world rule established.”

 On March 12, 2003, just one week before the U.S. invasion of Iraq, CFR’s Independent Task Force, chaired by former Defense Secretary and Energy Secretary James Schlesinger and former U.N.
 Ambassador Thomas Pickering, urged President Bush to “make clear to the Congress, to the American people, and to the people of Iraq that the United States will stay the course” after a war in Iraq.
 “Stay the course” became the oft-repeated justification to continue the war.